BNasmith/PTForsyth/PTFWorkofChrist.md

 The thing of price done by Christ for God, must it not already include the thing done upon men?.
-Does not Christ's confession of God's holiness include man's confession of his sin ?
+Does not Christ's confession of God's holiness include man's confession of his sin?